If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 My doctor mentioned a “therapeutic dose” of Rexulti.
 What does that mean?

 A therapeutic dose is one that’s effective for your condition.
 Your doctor will adjust your dose until it reaches a therapeutic level.
-They will also try to balance the effectiveness with limited to no side effects.
+They will also try to balance effectiveness with limited side effects.
 When you reach a therapeutic dosage, you’ll likely stay at this dosage for as long as it works.

 Like most medications, Rexulti is not a “one size fits all” drug.
 That means there’s no particular dosage that’s effective for everyone.

 When you first start taking Rexulti, your doctor will start you at a low dosage.
 Then they’ll steadily increase your dosage each week while monitoring how you feel and what side effects you may have.
-When they reach the dosage that seems best for you, they’ll keep you at that dosage.
+When you reach the dosage that seems best for you, they’ll keep you at that dosage.

 Don’t use more Rexulti than your doctor prescribes.
 Using more than this can lead to serious side effects.